 |Transportation||University Bicycle Ordinance||Completed||

-The University is updating the Bicycle Ordinance, which enforces safe cycling behavior on all off-road university property, including sidewalks, shared use paths, and bicycle paths.
+The Campus Administrative Manual includes the requirement to follow the University Bicycle Ordinance, which enforces safe cycling behavior on all off-road university property, including sidewalks, shared use paths, and bicycle paths.

 |Reporting Progress||Bicycle Friendly University Status||Ongoing||

 In 2011, the University applied for and was granted Bronze-level certification as a Bicycle Friendly University from the League of American Bicyclists.
 In 2015, the University re-applied for and was granted Bronze-level certification as a Bicycle Friendly University.